-New Kits for Vintage Synths: Future Chill
+New Samplers for Vintage Synths: Future Chill

 Warm up your earbuds with these voice-rich chord progressions, beautifully performed on classic polyphonic synths.
 Inspiring harmonic content for jumpstarting ideas, or for chopping up to make new and unique chord patterns and intricate solos.

-New Kits for Drum Machinery: Intelligent Beats
+New Samplers for Drum Machinery: Intelligent Beats

 Inject some left-field, futuristic drum patterns into your productions with these new hi-fi gems from Drum Machinery.
 Perfect for fans of glitch, IDM, or experimental electronic music in general.
 If you’re having a hard time imagining the impact of a drum solo, check out this performance of one of the most famous drum fills in contemporary music (yes, it’s Phil Collins).

-New Kits for Hooked: Hooked Refresh
+New Samplers for Hooked: Hooked Refresh

 These expertly-produced female vocal kits are designed to glide over the top of your production right out of the gate.
 Finding a way to create an inventive vocal solo will create a faux-acoustic arrangement feel — give it a try.

-New Kits for Bassline: Future Pop Bass
+New Samplers for Bassline: Future Pop Bass

 Last, but not least, tap into what’s next with these distinctive, forward-sounding basses.
 Use them around basic chord patterns or as the building blocks to starting writing new chords.
 And don’t forget to tweak those macro knobs.
 A smooth bass solo is all you need to create a nostalgic soul record.